 - We maintain a financial scholarship award program to recognize and support graduating School District #83 students.
-We also contribute to the education of young women in Kenya through the Canadian Harambee Education Society.

 - Each year we donate Festival tickets and merchandise to an extensive list of charities, community groups, schools, and other not-for-profits to be used for their fundraising activities.